campa-consortium/pals/source/element-kinds.md

 (s:patch)=
 ## Patch Element

-Crooked drift used to shift the reference orbit.
+Crooked drift used to shift the reference curve.

 Under Construction...